The OGSIVEO Digital Companion can help you stay on track during your treatment journey. Learn More >

 Which healthcare professionals can help with treating or managing desmoid tumors?

-Your care team may include desmoid tumor specialists, such as:19,20
+Your care team may include desmoid tumor specialists, such as:16,19

 Your care team may also include nurses, nurse practitioners, and physician assistants.

-Mental health and other healthcare professionals may also be involved in your care.20
+Mental health and other healthcare professionals may also be involved in your care.19

-If a local desmoid tumor specialist isn’t available, they may still be able to collaborate with a local community oncologist to manage your care closer to home.19
+If a local desmoid tumor specialist isn’t available, they may still be able to collaborate with a local community oncologist to manage your care closer to home.16

 The organizations listed are independent of SpringWorks Therapeutics.
-SpringWorks Therapeutics, Inc. is providing these links to help patients find more information about desmoid tumors, but inclusion on this list does not represent an endorsement or a recommendation from SpringWorks for any group or organization.
+SpringWorks Therapeutics, Inc. is providing these links to help patients find more information about desmoid tumors, but inclusion on this list does not represent an endorsement or a recommendation from SpringWorks Therapeutics for any group or organization.
+Logos are used with permission.

 Glossary